 I could have photographed the protesters all day.
 The heightened tension combined with intense visual imagery.
 The bright colorful walls and stoicism emphasized contradictions.
 (Additionally, one recently re-elected city council member appeared to protest her own inauguration.)

-Desley Brooks is now my Oakland City Council person after recent redistricting.
-She was re-elected to a fourth term in November.… Read the rest
+Desley Brooks is now my Oakland City Council person after recent redistricting. … Read the rest